why-yashh/YRS/README.md

 # YRS
-This is my first Git Reprository
+This is my first Git Reprository.
+Author- YASH